Skip to main content

 4. Deposit bond on Lido CSM

-The following, and final step is to deposit the 2 ETH bond to Lido along with the validator deposit data to add the validator to the activation queue.
-Lido will deposit the 32 ETH needed for the activation to happen.
+The final step is to deposit the 2 ETH bond to Lido together with the validator deposit data so the validator enters the activation queue.
+Lido supplies the 32 ETH required for activation.

-At this point, you'll need the deposit.json file generated during the first step of this guide.
+At this point, you will need the deposit.json file generated in step 1.

-This concludes the procedure, now you just need to wait for your validator to be activated, this may take a while depending on how big the queue is.
+This completes the process.
+You now need to wait for your validator to be activated, which may take time depending on the queue size.

 Validator activation queue

-To check your validator you can use this link, making sure to swap <YOUR_VALIDATOR_PUBLIC_KEY_HERE> with the actual public key of the validator you want to monitor.:
+To check your validator status, use the following link and replace the placeholder with the validator public key you want to monitor:

-Once the validator has been activated, the SSV operators you have chosen in step two will handle the validator duties for you.
+Once the validator is activated, the SSV operators you selected in step 2 will perform validator duties for you.